 Its original name struck me as strange because the steep-sided garden is more canyon-like than valley — a canyon with a rustling stream running through, a pond shaded by a century-old weeping beech tree and a waterfall that pleasantly muffles the street-traffic noise above.

-But, wait a minute, look carefully.
-Those rocks edging the pond and the boulders over which the waterfall tumbles are of sculpted cement, as are the steps that took me down into the garden as well as the rustic “wooden” footbridge crossing overhead.
+But wait a minute, look carefully.
+Those rocks edging the pond and the boulders over which the waterfall tumbles are of sculpted concrete, as are the steps that took me down into the garden as well as the rustic “wooden” footbridge crossing overhead.
 Hard to tell if the weathered, stone archways through which a wandering path passes are real or not.
 My guess — not.

-Real are the carp gliding among the lily pads in the pond (water courtesy of the nearby Seine), the chirping of birds and the dense concentration of plantings.
+Real are the carp gliding among the lily pads in the pond, the chirping of birds and the dense concentration of plantings.
 Among them, evergreens and maples grown tall, bamboo, lemon trees, a Mexican orange. . . .

-Had it been earlier in the season, a variety of flowering bulbs and perennials, along with lilac, jasmine, and old-fashioned varieties of roses, would have brightened the greenery.
+Had I visited earlier in the season, a variety of flowering bulbs and perennials, along with lilac, jasmine, and old-fashioned varieties of roses, would have brightened the greenery.

 Hidden away in the interior of the Art Nouveau-inspired Palais was an oval-shaped courtyard garden.
 Tables and chairs on the terrace of an indoor/outdoor café overlooked a pool decorated with gold and blue mosaics densely edged with subtropical plants, primarily palm and banana trees.